tomka700/Minimal-path/README.md

 ### Todo
 - reuse smaller solutions for the same `n mod 3`
+- add in all "non-obvious starting positions", then filter instead
 - prune starting dirs by symmetry
 - explain obvious moves in `force_obvious_moves`
 - savestate and continue?